Skip to main content

 Who may qualify: Family members, spouses, adult children, friends, and some grandparents raising grandchildren may be able to ask about caregiver supports.

 Where to apply: Call 2-1-1 or 1-888-425-7138 and ask for caregiver support through ADRC.
+Grandparents can also review our Wyoming grandparents guide for related family supports.

 Reality check: Respite can be limited.
 Ask early, even if you do not need a break today.
-It is easier to plan before a caregiver is burned out.

 Medicaid home and community-based services

 What it helps with: Medicaid home and community-based services can support people who need long-term care but want care at home or in the community when it is safe and approved.
-The Wyoming Department of Health HCBS page says waiver programs allow states to serve people at home or in the community instead of an institution or nursing home.
+The Wyoming Department of Health HCBS page says waiver programs let states serve people at home or in the community instead of an institution or nursing home.

 Who may qualify: A person must meet Medicaid rules and care-need rules.
 For older adults, ask about Community Choices Waiver screening if nursing home level care may be needed.

 Where to apply: Contact Wyoming Medicaid or ask ADRC to help you find the right Medicaid long-term care contact.
+For Medicare premium help, use our Wyoming MSP guide before you call.

 Reality check: Medicaid waiver services are not the same as general senior center services.
 They may require financial proof, medical records, assessments, and provider availability.